ag143/workshop/Az Fundamentals/notes_mistake.md

 # Part 1: Describe core Azure concepts
+It is desirable to design Azure architecture based on the principles of a flexibility and elasticity in your cloud architecture.
+How do you achieve this?
+- Automate scaling on-demand
+- *wrong* Implement infrastructure coding and sharing.
+Infrastructure coding is a response used to facilitate environmental automation.

 - Collect security data in Azure Sentinel.
 Azure Sentinel is Microsoft's cloud-based SIEM.
 A SIEM aggregates security data from many different sources to provide additional capabilities for threat detection and responding to threats.